vohai2003/hdp_data_tutorials/tutorials/hdp/tag-based-policies-with-apache-ranger-and-apache-atlas/tutorial-1.md

 Before we begin creating, assigning, and editing tag policies we must enable Ranger audit to Solr and start the services needed to assign policies.
 Additionally, we will stop services not necessary for this tutorial.

+Additionally, we should become acquainted with the personas who reside within the HDP Sandbox.

+Here is a brief description of them:

+- raj_ops: Big Data Operations
+- maria_dev: Big Data Developer

+Raj is our administrator and thus has full access to most of Ambari's services.
+Maria is our developer and thus has limited access to our cluster's services.

+**Username** – raj_ops
+**Password** – raj_ops

+**Username** – maria_dev
+**Password** – maria_dev

+In order to set up our enviroment we will use our cluster operator Raj_ops.

 ## Enable Ranger audit to Solr

 Log into Ambari as **raj_ops** user.
 Username & Password : `raj_ops/raj_ops`